 - Fixed Visor

-Giro is often reported as the best fitting brand for narrow or oval-shaped heads, and one of the better fitting helmets is the Giro Artex.
-It also makes use of the ever-important MIPS technology, which protects your head from brain damage following an angled impact.
+Giro is often reported as the best fitting brand for oval-shaped or narrow heads, and one of the better fitting helmets is the Giro Artex.
+It also makes use of the ever-important MIPS impact protection technology, which protects your head from brain damage following an angled impact.

 The Giro Artex is a road helmet inspired design, but with all the necessary mountain biking technology.
 It has a fixed visor (although you can remove this if you want to go road riding) and slightly more coverage around the back of the head than a standard road helmet.

 The Artex uses Giro’s Roc Loc 5 Air retention system.
 This system secures the bike helmet slightly off your head using symmetrical fitting.
 Effectively, this means that you won’t find any pressure points on the head as it tightens around the head, and your head is away from the more rigid shell.

 It has a generous 25 vents to ensure you don’t get too warm while riding and the typical comfortable anti-microbial padding you find in the Giro lids.
 The anti-microbial padding prevents odor build-up, and you can remove the pads to give them a wash if need be!

 An exceptionally well ventilated helmet, that is not only great for keep you cool even on slow climbs, but is also safe for the steeper descents.
 And it won't cost you an arm and a leg!

 - Visor too short to do much

 The Radix is quite similar to the Artex.
 The main difference is the style.
 The Artex is more of a road bike style, while the Radix is a little more rounded.
 The Radix has a massive 24 vents, so the bike helmet is more vents than there is shell!
 What is left is a robust shell with MIPS, so you get a high performing and safe lid for your rides!